hashicorp/waypoint/.github/CONTRIBUTING.md

    * For a bug fix, explain or show an example of the behavior before and after the change
    * If applicable, include information on how to test manually
-1. Assign the `backport/[version].x` label for PRs that should be included in an upcoming .x release (e.g. `backport/0.3.x`)
-1. Assign the `backport/website` label for PRs that should be published immediately to the website
 1. Request review from either `waypoint-core` or `waypoint-frontend` based on your changes